SDG 3, Health and Well-being

 Mankind, My children

 The problemHealth activities over the last 15 years have had some successes but there is still much to do.
 Since 2000 the chances of mothers dying in childbirth has reduced by half but in developing countries the maternal death rates are still 14 times higher than in developed countries.
 Measles vaccines have averted over 15 million deaths but children born into poverty are still twice as likely to die before they reach age 5.
-AIDS remains a major problem and in 2013 there were 2.1 million new HIV infections of which 240,000 were to children.
+AIDS remains a major problem.
+By 2018 there were 37.9 million with HIV / AIDS of which 1.7 million were children under 15.
 Although there have been improvements in recent years, HIV is the leading cause of death worldwide for women of reproductive age.
-Out of the 250,000 new HIV infections among adolescents in 2013, two thirds were to adolescent girls.
+An estimated 50 adolescent girls die every day from AIDS-related illnesses.
+And each day, some 460 adolescent girls become infected with HIV.

 Do you feel pity when watching TV reports about the poor health facilities and suffering of the poor in developing countries who have no access to health services and cannot afford medicines?
 Do you feel sorry for them?
 Have you ever thought about what YOU might do to help make the world a better place where such persons might be helped?
 Now is your chance to do something to change the world!